Diversity Visiting Clerkship Program

 All clerkships are four weeks in length.

-Currently rotations are available in Emergency Medicine, Internal Medicine, Obstetrics and Gynecology, Otolaryngology – Head and Neck Surgery, and Radiation Oncology.
+Currently rotations are available in Emergency Medicine, Internal Medicine, Obstetrics and Gynecology, Orthopaedic Surgery, Otolaryngology – Head and Neck Surgery, Radiation Oncology, Surgery and Urology.

 The program provides housing for participating students, subject to availability.